Top 10 Scams Targeting Seniors & How to Avoid Them

 How Phishing Scams Work

 The scammer uses attractive “bait” to lure potential victims to fake websites to obtain their data.
 Email and other methods such as social media accounts are used in this type of internet hoax.
-Phishing is not the same as spam.
-It is a deliberate attempt to steal your personal information, online accounts password and banking information to use it in harmful ways.

 How to Protect Against Phishing Scams